-Tips sought to ID truck responsible for damage to Linwood Park
+Tips sought to ID truck responsible for damage to Linwood park

-The truck was involved in a car crash at All Wars Memorial Park off Shore Road and Wabash Avenue around 7:49 p.m., according to a Facebook post from police.
+The truck was involved in a crash at All Wars Memorial Park at Shore Road and Wabash Avenue at 7:49 p.m., police said on Facebook.

 The crash caused property damage to the park, police said.